AlexKCheung/Book-List/README.md

 # Flask-Web-App
+Full-stack web application that allows users to track books to read and books that they finished reading.

-My first full stack website, to use the Flask web framework, HTML, CSS, JavaScript, and Python.
+Using the Flask web framework, Bootstrap, Python, HTML, CSS, SQLite, and Jinja.

-Ideas:
-### Book App
-- everyone can log in and make an account
-- uses the New York Times' Books API
--   search book, check if it is a NYT Best Seller
--   search book, check reviews
-- use book display API, maybe
-- can add book to reading list
-- can remove book from reading list
-- log out
+Currently trying to deploy online

 ### How to run on local environment:
 - set FLASK_APP=application.py